OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

 All in all, in this representation Linux hardly differs from that of a generic operating system.
-Perhaps this is intuitive as operating system is a generic term and a the essence of an architecture is that it issomething which, despite its genericity, can be recognised from its form.
+Perhaps this is intuitive as operating system is a generic term and a the essence of an architecture is that it is something which, despite its genericity, can be recognised from its form.

 ## Environment